hidecode221b/U4Opt/README.md

 * Setup the plot ranges like the period, K, gap, flux, and energy.
 * Adjust the period at the maximum K (minimum gap) in the variable or slider.

+Note that the you may need update the plots from the popup menu after changes in ranges of gap, K, and period in Igor version.

 ## References